ioBroker/ioBroker.build/README.md

 Pre-requires:
 - Node JS with NPM
-- Windows to build .exe and debian to build .deb
+- Windows to build .exe
-- Internet connection, because the **ioBroker.nodejs** will be downloaded by grunt.
+- Internet connection, because the **ioBroker.nodejs** will be downloaded by gulp.

 #Build on windows:
 1. download and extract to some directory: https://github.com/ioBroker/ioBroker.build/archive/master.zip, e.g. to *d:\ioBroker.build*